-\begin{definition} For each subset $S\subset [1n]$ consider the subspace $\ICGS{S}\subset \ICGod{d}(n)$ spanned by internally connected graphs $\Gamma$ yielding the two following properties: \begin{itemize} \item[($\imath$)] for all $s\in S$ the graph $\Gamma$ has a unique edge ending in the external vertex $\extv{s}$ and the source vertex of this edge has more than one outgoing edges: \( \) \item[($\imath\imath$)] for all pairs of different elements $s,t\in S$ the length of the minimal (nondirected) path between $\extv{s}$ and $\extv{t}$ is greater than $2$.
+\begin{definition} For each subset $S\subset [1n]$ consider the subspace $\ICGS{S}\subset \ICGod{d}(n)$ spanned by internally connected graphs $\Gamma$ with the following properties: \begin{itemize} \item[($\imath$)] for all $s\in S$ the graph $\Gamma$ has at most one edge ending in the external vertex $\extv{s}$; \item[($\imath\imath$)] each vertex $v$ connected by an edge to an external vertex $\extv{s}$ with $s\in S$ has more than one (and thus at least $3$) outgoing edges: \( \); \item[($\imath\imath\imath$)] for all pairs of different elements $s,t\in S$ the length of the minimal (nondirected) path between $\extv{s}$ and $\extv{t}$ is greater than $2$.